Pittsburgh Domestic Violence Attorneys | Worgul, Sarna & Ness, Criminal Defense Attorneys

 Domestic Violence Arrests in Pittsburgh

 When the police are called in, they will look for the alleged victim to see if there are any injuries or other evidence of domestic abuse.
-If they observe sufficient evidence, they will have probable cause to arrest you.
+If there is probable cause, they may arrest you on the spot, even without a warrant.

 Domestic violence covers assaults on current or former spouses, live-in or former live-in partners, children, parents, people related by blood or marriage, people who have a child together, and current or former sexual partners.

 Under Pennsylvania domestic violence law, you don’t have to injure your family member for domestic abuse to take place.
-You can still be charged with domestic violence if you cause them to fear imminent serious injury.
+You can still be charged with domestic violence if your actions cause fear of imminent serious injury.

 Domestic abuse in Pennsylvania is broadly defined to include acts such as simple and aggravated assault, stalking, rape, sexual assault, and false imprisonment.

-Speak to a Pittsburgh Domestic Violence Attorney for a Strong Defense
+Speak With a Pittsburgh Domestic Violence Attorney Today

 If you have been charged with domestic violence in Allegheny County, you should contact a Pittsburgh criminal defense attorney as soon as possible.
 An experienced Pittsburgh domestic violence attorney may not be able to repair your relationship with the other party.
 Still, they can fight on your behalf so that you won’t face jail time, lose your rights to see your children or other dependents, and more.
 Only speak to the police if your domestic abuse attorney is with you.
 Law enforcement will ask you questions to get you to say something that may be a false or accidental admittance of guilt.